LaurinTim/leukemia-survival-prediction-QRT/saved_models/README.md

 Saved Models:

-model1:
--Use BM_BLAST, HB and PLT
+model1: Use BM_BLAST, HB and PLT, 100 epochs
--100 epochs